ray-project/ray/doc/source/ray-core/placement-group.rst

 **Creation**: When placement groups are first created, the request is sent to the GCS.
 The GCS sends resource reservation requests to nodes based on its scheduling strategy.
 Ray guarantees placement groups are placed atomically.

 **Autoscaling**: Placement groups are pending creation if there are no nodes that can satisfy resource requirements for a given strategy.
-The Ray Autoscaler will be aware of placement groups, and auto-scale the cluster to ensure pending groups can be placed as needed.
+The Ray Autoscaler is aware of placement groups and autoscales the cluster to ensure pending groups can be placed as needed.

 **Cleanup**: Placement groups are automatically removed when the job that created the placement group is finished.
 The only exception is that it is created by detached actors.
 In this case, placement groups fate-share with the detached actors.

 Fault Tolerance
 ---------------

 .. _ray-placement-group-ft-ref:

-If nodes that contain some bundles of a placement group die, all the bundles will be rescheduled on different nodes by GCS.
-This means that the initial creation of placement group is "atomic", but once it is created, there could be partial placement groups.
+If nodes that contain some bundles of a placement group die, all the bundles are rescheduled on different nodes by GCS.
+This means that the initial creation of placement group is "atomic," but once it is created, there could be partial placement groups.

 Placement groups are tolerant to worker nodes failures (bundles on dead nodes are rescheduled).
 However, placement groups are currently unable to tolerate head node failures (GCS failures), which is a single point of failure of Ray.